omersh1998/song-prediction-final-project/README.md

     2) We use the spotify api to enrich our songs dataset with more information

     3) We will clean the data, remove duplicates, etc.

+    4) We visualize and explore the data to get a better understanding.

-    4) We will create prediction models and rate them to try and predict what song will be a 'Hit'
+    5) We will create prediction models and rate them to try and predict what song will be a 'Hit'